Updated: Apr 28

 Place yourself, for a moment, in the shoes of an international student.
 You are leaving your home and headed for China.
 You’re going to be there for the next 4 years studying at a Chinese University.
-You have a basic grasp of the language but you are still struggling with the various symbols and grammatical differences and constantly referring to a dictionary and google translate.
-Your lecturers assume all students have a solid grasp of Chinese and therefore you have to film or record each lecture and spend hours translating and deciphering what was said.
+You are excited by all of the new sights and smells and the beautiful scenery and architecture, not to mention the food.
+You have a basic grasp of the language but after a couple of weeks you are still struggling with the various symbols and grammatical differences, and constantly referring to a dictionary and google translate (the latter with varying degrees of success).
+Your lecturers assume all students have a solid grasp of Mandarin and therefore you have to film or record each lecture and spend hours translating and deciphering what was said.
 Practicals are tough as they are fast paced and often there is little time for translation as you are expected to just get on with the task.

-On top of the emotions we can easily imagine, many come from less individualistic cultures.
-Though they may be missing family, some may be under pressure from parents, friends or their home community to do well and to benefit their community when they return.
-It may be that it wasn’t even their decision to do the qualification or even to go overseas.
+As the diagram above shows, the return home can bring up just as many unexpected emotions and culture shock which many students don't anticipate until they are in the middle of it!
+On top of the emotions we can easily imagine, many students come from less individualistic cultures.
+Though they may be missing family, some may be under pressure from parents, friends, or their home community to do well and to benefit their community when they return, or for some, to marry and settle quickly.
+It may be that it wasn’t their decision to do the qualification or even to go overseas in the first place.

 What if we can give international students something more than the qualification while they are here?
 Well that is where my job comes in as a Staff Worker for Friends International.
-Friends International is a national Christian Charity that serves the international student community in universities across the UK.
+Friends International is a Christian charity that serves the international student community in universities across the UK.
 Our aim is to befriend and support international students of all faiths and none and to help them settle into UK life as smoothly as possible.
-We put on social events (see picture below) to introduce students to Guildford, the UK, other students and local volunteers.
-We host or advertise English (language practice) Clubs around Guildford and we also link interested students with volunteer families who host students for meals.
-We also have opportunities to explore life's big questions, the Christian faith and to connect with churches around the town depending all on what the students show interest in.
+We put on social events and day trips to introduce students to Guildford, other students, and local volunteers.
+We host or advertise English (language practice) Clubs and we also link interested students with volunteer families who host students for meals.
+We also have opportunities to explore life's big questions, the Christian faith, and to connect with churches around the town depending all on what the students show interest in.

 So my role is varied.
-I will be an events manager, graphic designer (for marketing events on social media and the website), befriend-er, seminar/church speaker, host, charity rep, counsellor, fundraiser, coordinator of volunteers and tour guide and more!
-I will heavily rely on volunteers for their expertise in many of these areas as well!
+I am an events manager, graphic designer (for marketing events on social media and the website, though this is mostly done by a colleague), befriend-er, seminar/church speaker, host, charity rep, counsellor, fundraiser, coordinator of volunteers, tour guide, and more!
+As of August 2020, I am also an International Christian Chaplain as part of the Chaplaincy Team at the University of Surrey.
+In all that I do, I am grateful for the faithful volunteers here in Guildford that have been keeping the work going for 35+ years.
+I heavily rely on them for their expertise in many of these areas as well!